 4. Celeste Margo Le Roux

-South African women entrepreneur, Le Roux, is the co-founder React24 and React Training College and the latest winner of the prestigious title of Standard Bank’s Top Woman Entrepreneur for 2020.
+South African women entrepreneur, Le Roux, is the co-founder of React24 and React Training College and the latest winner of the prestigious title of Standard Bank’s Top Woman Entrepreneur for 2020.

 Earlier this year Le Roux was also announced the winner of the 2020 Woman Mentor of the Year at the inaugural Empowerment and Recognition of Women in Construction Awards 2020.